 POB operates an eyeglasses clinic in Northeast D.C. for its Eyeglasses for the Needy program, which provides affordable eyeglasses to thousands of low-income and homeless community members each year.
 It also operates a Low Vision Learning Center in Alexandria, VA, which helps community members with low vision retain their independence through low vision examinations and personalized vision rehabilitation.

 Education for individuals dealing with vision loss is an invaluable resource to help them make the most of what sight they have.
 POB regularly sponsors programs that address issues that are important to these individuals as well as their loved ones and facilitates several support and discussion groups to give these individuals a venue to learn and share with others facing vision loss.

 POB also offers programs to educate the public about eye health and topics related to vision loss.
 Visit our event calendar to see upcoming lectures and support group meetings.

 Providing the public with the latest eye health information and low vision resources helps community members make informed decisions.
-With workshops, guest speakers, information on local resources, the Low Vision Learning Center, print publications and more, POB can offer the community vision health education from a trusted source.
+With workshops, guest speakers, information on local resources, Low Vision Learning Centers, print publications and more, POB can offer the community vision health education from a trusted source.